maladr/mail/README-en.md

 <h1>Cloud Mail</h1>
 </div>
 <div align="center">
     <h4>Serverless responsive email service with sending capabilities, deployable on the Cloudflare platform 🎉</h4>
 </div>

+---

+## 📢 About This Repository

+> **This repository is a fork of [maillab/cloud-mail](https://github.com/maillab/cloud-mail) for personal learning and use only.**
+>
+> Thanks to the original author [@maillab](https://github.com/maillab) for the open-source contribution!
+This repository adds features like Telegram email translation on top of the original project.
+All modifications are for personal use.
+>
+> For the stable version, please visit: **[Original Repository](https://github.com/maillab/cloud-mail)**

+---

 ## Project Showcase